 Ms. Dana Cardona, Math/Team Teacher

-M.S.
-Adolescent Special Education with Concentration In Behavioral Disorders, Hunter College
+M.S. in Adolescent Special Education with a Concentration In Behavioral Disorders, Hunter College

 B.S.
 Criminology with Law Minor, John Jay College Of Criminal Justice

 After working in the juvenile justice field for years, Ms. C decided to pursue a career in teaching based on her passion for working with youth.
 As a special education teacher, Ms. C dedicates her days to assuring students’ academic, social and emotional needs are met.
 She believes in building growth mindset in her students.
 She wants youth to know their mindset can guide them to their success in life.
 In addition to teaching, Ms. C enjoys making a difference in her community by volunteering and mentoring with various organizations.

 B.A.
 General and Special Education, St. Joseph’s College

 Ms. Catalano has provided students ranging from pre-kindergarten through 12th grade with dance instruction in various school and studio settings.
 She believes all students should have the opportunity to experience dance as a personal expression as well as be encouraged to create, explore and discover new ideas through dance making.
 Ms. Catalano has designed BEA’s dance program to assist students in the creative process and encourage personal exploration through individual movement ideas with knowledge of different dance techniques.